apjv05/LeetCode/Problems/Sliding Window/README.md

 Should be used when
 - You don't know the window size ahead of time
 - To find a minimum or maximum length of a subarray or substring that satisfies a condition
-- The condition depends on window contents, not just size.
+- The condition depends on window contents, not just size

 Key Properties
-- You expand right to grow the window until a condition is met.
+- You expand right to grow the window until a condition is met
-- Then, you contract left to shrink the window and try to tighten the result.
+- Then, you contract left to shrink the window and try to tighten the result
-- Usually involves checking validity inside a while loop.
+- Usually involves checking validity inside a while loop

 ## Dynamic w/ Data Structure Window
 Should be used when:
-- You need to track frequencies, counts, or state of elements inside the window.
+- You need to track frequencies, counts, or state of elements inside the window
-- You care about distinct characters, duplicates, or match counts (e.g., anagram, substring contains).
+- You care about distinct characters, duplicates, or match counts (e.g., anagram, substring contains)
-- The check for window validity is not trivial and needs some tracking data.
+- The check for window validity is not trivial and needs some tracking data

 Common Data Structures
 - Hash Map (for character counts or frequency)